aerospike/aerolab/tunnel-container-openvpn/README.md

 ## Description

-This container will auto-build and then auto-run every time you start docker
+This container will auto-build and then auto-run every time you start Docker

-The container allows for the host MacOS/Windows to access all containers directly using the 172.17.0.0/24 IP addresses.
-This makes it possible to run for example a client application on your MacOS and connect to the cluster that is running in the containers (deployed in docker using aerolab).
+The container allows for the host macOS/Windows to access all containers directly using the `172.17.0.0/24` IP addresses.
+This makes it possible to run for example a client application on your macOS and connect to the cluster that is running in the containers (deployed in Docker using aerolab).

 ## Initial Container Deployment